hallamlab/mlLGPR/README.md

 To display mlLGPR's running options, use: `python main.py --help`.
 It should be self-contained.

 ### Basic Usage
 All the command arguments are initiated through [main.py](main.py) file.
+You need to obtain [MetaCyc](https://metacyc.org/) database in order to extract information.
+Please modify the content of ``Path.py`` inside utility folder as necessary.

 #### Example
 To extract information from [MetaCyc](https://metacyc.org/), create golden and synthetic samples, train mlLGPR using elastic-net, evaluate, and predict on dataset, simply set the arguments in the [main.py](main.py) file as: